094459/newsletter-oss-projects/README.md

 [bedrock-vscode-playground](https://aws-oss.beachgeek.co.uk/3nb) is a Visual Studio Code (VS Code) extension which allows developers to easily explore and experiment with large language models (LLMs) available in Amazon Bedrock.
 Check out the README for details of what you can do with it and how you can configure it to work with your specific setup.(#188)

+**building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk**

+[building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk](https://aws-oss.beachgeek.co.uk/3op) provides a sample application that integrates the power of generative AI with a call to the Amazon Bedrock API from a web application such SPA built with JavaScript and react framework.
+The sample application uses  Amazon Cognito credentials and IAM Roles to invoke Amazon Bedrock API in a react-based application with JavaScript and the CloudScape design system.
+You will deploy all the resources and host the app using AWS Amplify.
+Nice detailed README, so what are you waiting for, go check this out. (#190)

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)